NomsuBen/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The file olleh will be in the working directory
 This 11-directories_permissions script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
 This 12-directory_permissions script creates a directory called my_dir with permissions 751 in the working directory.
+This 13-change_group script changes the group owner to school for the file hello

+The file hello will be in the working directory